 There are numerous ways of doing so.
 You can backup data using the cloud or on a computer, wherever you feel ok doing so.

 Backing up your data on the cloud can be a bit time-consuming as you’ll be needing a strong cellular data connection or a WIFI.
 Doing the same on a computer can be easier and time-saving.

 Here’s how to do a factory reset

 - Tap General Management.

 - Tap DELETE ALL

-However, doing a factory reset of your device, always consider this as a last option because factory reset permanently deletes all your data for good.
-Sometimes backing up your device can be quite a drag and a time consuming process.
-We will strongly recommend, try to stick on first two explained method (rebooting your device and clearing cache) to tackle this issue.
+However, doing a factory reset of your device, always consider this as the last option because a factory reset permanently deletes all your data for good.
+Sometimes backing up your device can be quite a drag and a time-consuming process.
+We will strongly recommend, trying to stick to the first two explained methods (rebooting your device and clearing cache) to tackle this issue.